jmackey-astro/pion-docs/docs/source/python.rst

 The main scripts in the library are:

-+ argparse_command.py - Saves the options entered into the command line when the python script is run.
++ :code:`argparse_command.py` - Saves the options entered into the command line when the python script is run.
-+ SiloHeader_data.py - Which opens the silo file and saves all of the important header variables (eg. sim_time, xmax, xmin, etc.).
++ :code:`SiloHeader_data.py` - Which opens the silo file and saves all of the important header variables (eg. sim_time, xmax, xmin, etc.).
-+ ReadData.py - Opens the directory in the silo (or vtk, or fits) file and saves the requested variable data (eg. density, temp, etc.).
++ :code:`ReadData.py` - Opens the directory in the silo (or vtk, or fits) file and saves the requested variable data (eg. density, temp, etc.).
-+ Plotting_Classes.py - Sets up the plotting function and the figure.
++ :code:`Plotting_Classes.py` - Sets up the plotting function and the figure.

 For the following example of how to plot PION data we are using the data created from the simulation in :ref:`example-sim`.
 You can also download the python script for the following example here [Add link!].

 1. Import modules:

-  First you will want to import the PyPion library, all you need to import is ReadData.py since it inherits all information from SiloHeader_data.py.
+  First you will want to import the PyPion library, all you need to import is :code:`ReadData.py` since it inherits all information from :code:`SiloHeader_data.py`.
+  You need to import the Silo and PyPion functions/classes manually, by adding the path to these files to your python path, something like this:

     .. code-block:: python

+      import sys
+      sys.path.insert(0,"/home/username/code/pypion/silo/lib")
+      sys.path.insert(0,"/home/username/code/pypion/Library")
+      import Silo
       from ReadData import ReadData